NicholasCiuica/itws1100-ciuicn/classes/IntroITWS/labs/lab06/README.md

   the labList ul because the action that selected these li elements and added this click functionality was run before these new li elements were made using the add list item function.
-  I would fix this by using the .on() action to bind the the li element's click functionality to the document.
+  I would fix this by using the .on() action to bind the li element's click functionality to the document.
 Whenever the document is clicked, if it's been clicked on one of the li elements within the labList li, it with trigger the li element's click functionality.

 Notes from class:
   jQuery is a general library that simplifies interacting with the DOM